Top 10 Project Management Software for Designers (2026)

 SOURCE: TRELLO

-This is why Trello is best used for businesses that are expanding on currently used graphic design project management software, especially small teams with agile workflows.
+This is why Trello is best used for businesses that are expanding on currently used design project management tools, especially small teams with agile workflows.

 • Digital whiteboards that work on any device